-Anyone studying in Australia for 4 months or more will have to apply and be accepted for a student visa.
-Australia is very strict with their visa process, so we thought we would make a list of all the essential things to know!
+Are you planning on studying in Australia for 4 months or more?
+If so, you’ll need to apply and be accepted for a student visa.
+Australia is known to be very strict with its visa process, so here’s a list of what you need to know.

-All study programmes require you to have a subclass 500 student visa, you can apply online by clicking here.
+All bachelors and masters study programmes in Australia require you to have a subclass 500 student visa.
+You can find out more and apply online here.

 When should I apply?